sean1832/ZLab.Discrete/readme.md

 It is not as performant as some native libraries, but it is easier to integrate into C# projects and it tries its best to be performant for a managed library.

 ## Features
-- Rasterization of 3D meshes using Bounding Box intersection
 - Anisiotropic Voxelization (non-uniform voxel sizes)
 - Dense occupancy grid representation
 - Dense distance grid representation (Euclidean distance transform)
 - Signed Distance Field (SDF) generation
+- Sampling SDF with nearest neighbor or trilinear interpolation
+- Gradient sampling from SDF
+- Sparse voxelization (boundary voxels only)
 - Meshing using face-culling algorithms
-- Flood fill algorithms for interior voxel identification
+- BFS Flood fill algorithms for interior voxel identification

 ## Frameworks
 - .NET Framework 4.7.2